continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

   -- -124.1/-124/44.59/44.64
 ```

-This requests ICESat-2 observations covering the Newport region for the specified date range.

-For the workshop environment, these data may already be available locally.
+These observations may already be available in the workshop environment.

 ---

-# Validate the Newport DEM
+# 6. Run the IVERT comparison

-Now evaluate the finished DEM:
+Run:

 ```bash
 ivert validate \